Tyrrrz/CliFx/Readme.md

 ```

 > **Warning**:
-> Even though exit codes are represented by 32-bit integers in .NET, using values outside 8-bit unsigned range will cause an overflow on Unix systems.
+> Even though exit codes are represented by 32-bit integers in .NET, using values outside the 8-bit unsigned range will cause overflows on Unix systems.
 > To avoid unexpected results, use numbers between 1 and 255 for exit codes that indicate failure.

 ### Graceful cancellation